 No matter how warm you feel on land, pack a jacket if you plan on going whale watching as the temperature dips while cruising on the open sea.
-Experiencing whale watching from Mirissa means you're be well placed to go surfing later in the day.
+Experiencing whale watching from Mirissa means you're well placed to go surfing later in the day.

-5. Access to knowledgeable guides and naturalists
+5. The knowledgeable guides & naturalists

 Many of the guides working in Sri Lanka's national parks are naturalists enthusiastic to share their subject knowledge.
 Having a good guide helps maximise your enjoyment of a game drive.

 Listening to them explaining the relationships between creatures and the environment helps put sightings and animal behaviour into context.
 A good guide has the ability to interpret seemingly insignificant signs that most visitors would fail to spot and make informed suggestions as to where to go to view the animals that most interest you.

 6. Strike a balance between culture & wildlife

 Sri Lanka's Buddhist temples and cultural heritage sites are fascinating to visit.
 That said, pack your programme with too many historic places of worship and all but the most ardent aficionado of historic architecture runs the risk of temple fatigue.

 Interspersing your itinerary with excursions into nature allows you to stay fresh, maximising your enjoyment of both heritage and nature.
 Visits to the rock fortress at Sigiriya and cave temple at Dambulla can be combined with a trip into Minneriya National Park.

 Kandy*, one of Sri Lanka's cultural hubs, lies within easy driving distance of Horton Plains National Park and the menacingly named Knuckles Conservation Forest.